 Now when you know that the spark is okay but it’s not running on that cylinder, it’s time to check the compression on all the cylinders.
-To test the compression you can use a tool like this: Check it out on Amazon.
+To test the compression, you can use a tool like this: Check it out on Amazon.

 If you see that you have very low compression on the cylinder that the car is misfiring on, put some oil in the cylinder with low pressure and test again.
 If you still have low compression, there is not much more to do, you have to go deeper into your engine.
-You have to check the valves, valve shims, and the piston rings.
-You can also check the camshaft timing, but in that case, you often got low compression on all cylinders.
+You have to check the valves, the valve shims, and the piston rings.
+You can also check the camshaft timing, but in that case, you have often got low compression on all cylinders.
 If your compression is OK, it’s time to go to the next step.

 6. Check the fuel

 In this case, where you are not getting any fuel to only one cylinder, you have a new car with injectors.
-Because if you had an old engine with a carburettor, it would not cause the engine to not run on just one cylinder.
+Because if you had an old engine with a carburettor, it would not cause the engine not to run on just one cylinder.

 - Ignition coils and bad spark plugs are the most common problem if you have a misfire